joakimk/minimapper/README.md

 end
 ```

-And use it like this:
+And then use it like this:

 ``` ruby
 # repository = Minimapper::Repository.build(...)